ruitails/XVerseSetupScripts/README.md

 #### Important Notes

 - The script runs sequentially for safety (one remote at a time)
-- SSH key authentication is required for passwordless access
+- **SSH Key Authentication**: Requires SSH key authentication for passwordless access
+- **Password Authentication**: Requires sshpass package and passwords in config file
 - The script will create the necessary directory structure on remote machines
 - After deployment, you can SSH to each remote and run the installation script
+- Passwords are stored in plain text in the configuration file - ensure proper file permissions

 #### Directory Structure